tOlheiser/notes/react/refresher/react-refresher.md

 # React Refresher

+**Tip** - Generally, if you use a component in multiple places on a site, it should be in its own module file in the components directory.
+If it's used only in one file, create it inline.

 ## Using Props
 ```javascript
 // header.js - purpose of this is just to export an H1 element.